anujshah108/mt-sinai-chat-prototype/README.md

 Please follow along to get server and then app running to start playinng with app:

-1. Please first cd into the server folder from the root directory of the app and then run the server
+1. Please first cd into the server folder from the root directory of the app
+2. Then run ann import of go libraries and the server

 ```
 cd server/